codingaday/new-repository/README.md

-Just for playing with how github works
+#Just for playing with how github works
+Awesome code